 Questions for Further Exploration

 Open-ended questions allow students to explore scientifically significant questions while focusing on their own interests.
-Here are a few general questions that apply to paleontoloty.
-These are self-guided exercises for high school or undergraduate students, and could be applied in any paleontology unit.
+Here are a few questions that are important to understanding the story of uranium mining on the Navajo Nation.

 - How has uranium mining affected the culture of the Navajo people?

 Cultural Heritage webpage.

 - Why did uranium mining begin, and why did it take place on the Navajo Nation?

 Uranium Deposits webpage and the Exploration and Development History webpage.

 - What impacts could occur as a result of uranium mining?

 Environmental Impacts webpage and the Human Health webpage.

 - What policies have been put into effect to aid the people of the Navajo Nation, and what policies could aid in the future?